 Care & Share

 In these difficult times, it is easy to be heartless and firm.
 On the contrary, this is the time to care and share with fellow beings.
-The least that a mattress company is doing is to treat its employees fairly by not sacking them.
+The least that a mattress company is doing is treating its employees fairly by not sacking them.
 Also, this is a moment to share the pain of others and help them through various means like CSR.

 With the government’s push for self-reliance through programs like AtmaNirbhar Abhiyan, it is incumbent about the mattress industry to make hay while the sun is shining.
 This is a great time to reassure customers and expand it at the same time.
 Companies that can do the same will thrive.